ericmedvet/slides/2023-gptp-gp-continuous-control-imitation/index.md

 ## Research ~~questions~~ answers

 1. Is **GP** good for **continuous control**?
-.col1[Yes] .note[no tuning of params, vanilla GP, no sofistication]
+.col1[Yes] .note[no tuning of params, vanilla GP, no sofistications]
   - Is it better than a common alternative (MLP+GA)?
   .col1[Not terribly worse]
   - Are GP-generated controllers different than the baseline?